 Problem Description

-You are given a string s that consists of lower case English letters and brackets.
-Reverse the strings in each pair of matching parentheses, starting from the innermost one.
-Your result should not contain any brackets.
+Given a string s containing lower-case English letters and balanced parentheses, reverse the substrings contained within each pair of matching parentheses, starting from the innermost pair.
+The final output should not include any parentheses.

 Key Insights